COVID Protocols

 Cell Phones & Internet Service

-Wi-Fi and cell phone service are available throughout most of the journey.
-Wi-Fi is provided in all hotels, lodges, and restaurants you visit, at least in public areas.
+Wi-Fi and cell phone service are available in most US destinations, although there are some exceptions in remote locations.
+Wi-Fi is generally provided in all hotels, lodges, and restaurants you visit, at least in public areas.
 Please refrain from taking or making cell phone calls in the vehicles when traveling with other passengers unless it appears to be an emergency as this disrupts other guests – please plan cell phone calls on your own time.

 Smoking